 The first words out of Kurt’s mouth were angrily telling Bayley “You don’t care about Raw or the Women’s Evolution!”

-(Side note: they NEED to create a Steph-backed four woman heel stable- I’m thinking Nattie, Nia, Horsewomen turncoat “mercenary for hire” Shayna Baszler, and Flair-style centerpiece Jinny, they absolutely MUST call it “Women’s Evolution.”)
+(Side note: they NEED to create a Steph-backed four-woman heel stable- I’m thinking Nattie, Nia, Horsewomen turncoat “mercenary for hire” Shayna Baszler, and Flair-style centerpiece Jinny, and they absolutely MUST call it “Women’s Evolution.”)

 Anyway, back to the segment…and it somehow managed to get EVEN WORSE!
 Kurt is furious because Bayley put Sasha “in the trainer’s room.”
 Really?
 Just the trainer’s room?
 She shouldn’t have had to go to the f*cking hospital to make this actually feel like big deal and maybe keep Sasha off TV for a week or two?

-Oh… and does anyone remember what happened the last time WWE sent someone to “counselling?”
+Oh… and does anyone remember what happened the last time WWE sent someone to “counseling?”
 It was Enzo in late 2016.
-He got sent to sexual harassment training and proceeded to not only be a huge dick to everyone there, but kept hitting on the course instructor… and he somehow passed this course (which we were meant to believe was WWE-run, but the way).
-Based on that, why would anyone think that sending Bayley to counselling for her anger will result in anything but Bayley beating up everyone else in her therapy group while the instructor nods with approval?
+He got sent to sexual harassment training and proceeded to not only be a huge dick to everyone there, but kept hitting on the course instructor… and he somehow passed this course (which we were meant to believe was WWE-run, by the way).
+Based on that, why would anyone think that sending Bayley to counseling for her anger will result in anything but Bayley beating up everyone else in her therapy group while the instructor nods with approval?